hmartinov/PulVid/README.md

 - Optionally converts downloaded video to `.mp4` with a checkbox
 - Uses **zenity GUI** for interaction – no terminal needed
 - Displays buttons to open video or folder after download
+- Automatically downloads the app icon if missing and places it in the correct folder (`~/.local/share/icons/`).

 ## Requirements